iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 **NOTE:** This is part 2 of the Gatsby migration series.
 You can find part 1 here: [Migrating to GatsbyJS Part 1](http://blog.iansinnott.com/migrating-to-gatsbyjs-part-1/).

 **Abstract:** Gatsby is a great tool for building a blog.
-In part 1 did the more simple task of migrating an existing React site to Gatsby.
+In part 1 I did the more simple task of migrating an existing React site to Gatsby.
 This time I migrated my blog, which was a lot more involved and involved a lot more Gatsby-specific knowledge.

 Here's the gist of what I'm going to cover: